quentinn/share/README.md

 > A default mount point is configured in [docker-compose.yml](https://raw.githubusercontent.com/ggtrd/share/refs/heads/main/docker-compose.yml).

 - To change the logo, it must be under '/static/custom/logo.png'

 - To change the color, the '/static/custom/theme.css' must be edited with this format:
 ```
 :root {
     --color: #000000;
 }
 ```

-> Note: you can edit the whole CSS theme with this file, but an automatic theme will be calculated with the single color of the example above.
+> Note: default is to only set a color in this file (an automatic theme color will be calculated from this single color), but you can also configure the whole CSS theme with this file.

 <br>